 -

-10,440 clients served through Catholic Social Services in Fiscal Year 2022CSS operates 8 multi-faceted programs, including 3 emergency shelters, a food pantry, housing case management service, services for individuals with disabilities, a refugee resettlement and immigration program, and more
+16,432CSS operated 9 multi-faceted programs, including 3 emergency shelters, a food pantry, housing case management services, services for individuals with disabilities, a refugee resettlement and immigration program, a resource center for those experiencing homelessness, and more.

 -